 1. A complete major sonata with piano, piano composed after 1850 (with the exception of Schubert’s ‘Arpeggione’ Sonata).

-The competition will be held at Birmingham Conservatoire from mid-afternoon of 18 November and will be finished on the evening of 24 November.
+The competition will be held at the Royal Birmingham Conservatoire from mid-afternoon of 18 November and will be finished on the evening of 24 November.
 The competition will also feature a weekend of Recitals, Master Classes and Workshops open to the public.
-Programme and details to be confirmed in early 2017.
+Programme and details are HERE

 Florian Leonhard (Germany/UK)